Adrian Dantley: Detroit Pistons

-In the 1985–86 season, Dantley was still an effective scorer but did not get as many shots with Isiah Thomas, Joe Dumars, Vinnie Johnson, and Bill Laimbeer all averaging at least 10 points per game.
+In the 1986–87 season, Dantley was still an effective scorer but did not get as many shots with Isiah Thomas, Joe Dumars, Vinnie Johnson, and Bill Laimbeer all averaging at least 10 points per game.
 Dantley was knocked unconscious while diving for a loose ball in Game 7 of the 1987 Eastern Conference Finals.

-By starting the season with the 1988–89 Pistons, he is considered to be part of one of the top 10 teams in NBA history.
 On February 15, 1989, midway through the season he was traded to the Dallas Mavericks along with a 1991 first round draft pick (#19-LaBradford Smith), in exchange for Mark Aguirre, due to what Dantley maintained were conflicts with Thomas, but also reflected Dantley's clashes with head coach Chuck Daly and general manager Jack McCloskey over his demand for a focal point role on offense and more minutes than Dennis Rodman.

 Final years and retirement

 In the 1989–90 season, he averaged 14.7 points in 45 games with the Dallas Mavericks, before missing the final two months with a broken leg.
 On April 2, 1990, he was released after playing in two seasons (76 games).

 On April 2, 1991, after being out of basketball for most of the season, he signed as a free agent with the Milwaukee Bucks, where he played 13 games (3 in the playoffs).

 On September 18, 1991, Dantley signed with Italian team Breeze Arese for the 1991–92 season.
 He averaged 26.7 points per game.